varunkt91/S2_Stack_down/Readme.md

 ├── main_script.py

-→ The main script documented in this README
+→ The main script is documented in this README

 ├── config.py